linaffau/linaffau/README.md

 </div>

 ### :tipping_hand_woman: About me:
-#### I am a data scientist
+#### I am a Machine Learning Engineer
-- :globe_with_meridians: excited to explore machine learning
+- :globe_with_meridians: excited to explore ML&DS
-- :bar_chart: keen on working with numbers and enhancing my skills
+- :bar_chart: keen on working with data and enhancing my skills
 - :star: always open to new opportunities

 ___